50th Street station (IRT Broadway–Seventh Avenue Line): Service changes and station renovations

 In 1981, the Metropolitan Transportation Authority listed the station among the 69 most deteriorated stations in the subway system.
 On September 4, 1987, Alex Cumba fell onto the tracks of the 50th Street station.
 Bystanders Edwin Ortiz, Jeff Kuhn, and Melvin Shadd jumped onto the tracks and attempted to lift Cumba back onto the platform, which was difficult due to Cumba's weight.
 The three were able to remove Cumba seconds before the train arrived.
 A recreation of the story aired on Rescue 911 on September 17, 1991.

 In April 1988, the New York City Transit Authority (NYCTA) unveiled plans to speed up service on the Broadway–Seventh Avenue Line through the implementation of a skip-stop service: the 9 train.
 When skip-stop service started in 1989, it was only implemented north of 137th Street–City College on weekdays, and 50th Street was served by both the 1 and the 9.
 Skip-stop service ended on May 27, 2005, as a result of a decrease in the number of riders who benefited.
+In early 2024, a pizzeria opened next to the station's southbound platform, adjacent to an existing coffee shop and cocktail bar.

 Station layout

 Like other local stations, 50th Street has four tracks and two side platforms.
-The two express tracks are used by the 2 train during daytime hours and the 3 train at all times.
-The platforms were originally 200 ft long, as at other local stations on the original IRT, but as a result of the 1958–1959 platform extension, became 520 ft long.
+The station is served by the 1 at all times and by the 2 during late nights; the center express tracks are used by the 2 train during daytime hours and the 3 train at all times.
+The station is between 59th Street–Columbus Circle to the north and Times Square–42nd Street to the south.
+The platforms were originally 200 ft long, like at other local stations on the original IRT, but as a result of the 1958–1959 platform extension, became 520 ft long.